Sat2RealCity: Geometry-Aware and Appearance-Controllable 3D Urban Generation from Satellite Imagery: Experiments

-\textbf{Settings.} To our knowledge, this work introduces the first 3D city generation paradigm integrating 3D building entities with satellite-based priors.
-Based on this, we adapt several advanced 3D object generation models, including TRELLIS~\cite{xiang2025structured} (single-image version TRELLIS and multi-view variant TRELLIS-MV).
+\textbf{Settings.} Following our entity-level evaluation protocol, we evaluate several advanced 3D object generation models, including TRELLIS~\cite{xiang2025structured} (single-image version TRELLIS and multi-view variant TRELLIS-MV).
 The multi-view variant includes two strategies: multi-diffusion-based (TRELLIS-MV-M) and stochastic sampling (TRELLIS-MV-S).
 We also evaluate Hunyuan3D-2.1~\cite{hunyuan3d2025hunyuan3d} and Step1X-3D~\cite{li2025step1x} under the same building-entity-based setting.
 We evaluate all methods on both geometric consistency and appearance realism at the regional level, using the data and metrics introduced in Sec.~\ref{subsec:data_metrics}.
-The input condition images for TRELLIS-MV include both building rooftop views and appearance guidance images, while other baseline methods use only building rooftop views as input. \textbf{Quantitative Results.} Table~\ref{tab:region_quantitative} summarizes the results.
+The input condition images for TRELLIS-MV include both building rooftop views and appearance guidance images, while other baseline methods use only building rooftop views as input.

+\textbf{Quantitative Results.} Tab.~\ref{tab:region_quantitative} summarizes the results.
 For \emph{geometric consistency}, our method achieves the lowest CD and highest F-score among baselines, demonstrating superior spatial fidelity.
 This stems from our OSM-based structural priors explicitly encoding real-world constraints.
 Baselines lacking pose control tend to produce misaligned or rotated structures.
 Even after post-hoc rotational registration of all baselines, Sat2RealCity, without correction, achieves higher geometric accuracy, validating the effectiveness of our implicit rotational pose alignment integrated directly into generation.

-For \emph{appearance realism}, our model achieves the highest CLIP Score, indicating closest alignment with real-world visuals.
+For \emph{appearance realism}, our model achieves the highest CLIP Score and DINOv2 sim, indicating closest alignment with real-world visuals.
 This results from our dual-pathway cross-attention, which preserves structural accuracy from satellite priors while incorporating plausible architectural styles from MLLM-generated appearance conditions.
 Baselines fail to balance structural control with photorealistic facades, yielding lower visual fidelity.